Jeramie Richardson: Professional career

-San Angelo Stampede Express

 In 2010, he was a member of the San Angelo Stampede Express of the Indoor Football League (IFL).

-Utah Blaze

-In 2011, he was a member of the Utah Blaze.
+In 2011, he was a member of the Utah Blaze of the Arena Football League (AFL).

-West Texas Roughnecks

-West Texas Roughnecks where he was named second team All-IFL.
+Richardson played for the IFL's West Texas Roughnecks in 2011, and was named second team All-IFL.

-Cleveland Gladiators (first stint)

-In 2012, he was a member of the Cleveland Gladiators.
+In 2012, he was a member of the AFL's Cleveland Gladiators.

-Orlando Predators

-Richardson was assigned to the Orlando Predators in 2013, but he reassigned after the Predators 0–5 start.
+Richardson was assigned to the Orlando Predators of the AFL in 2013, but he reassigned after the Predators 0–5 start.

-New Orleans VooDoo

-Richardson was assigned to the New Orleans VooDoo before Week 6 of the 2013 season.
+Richardson was assigned to the AFL's New Orleans VooDoo before Week 6 of the 2013 season.

-San Antonio Talons

-Richardson was assigned to the San Antonio Talons on January 30, 2014.
+Richardson was assigned to the San Antonio Talons of the AFL on January 30, 2014.

-Cleveland Gladiators (second stint)

-Richardson was assigned to the Gladiators on March 21.
+Richardson was assigned to the Gladiators again on March 21.
 2015.
 On November 6, 2015, Richardson was placed on reassignment.

-Philadelphia Soul (first stint)

-On December 8, 2015, Richardson was assigned to the Philadelphia Soul.
+On December 8, 2015, Richardson was assigned to the Philadelphia Soul of the AFL.

-Cleveland Gladiators (third stint)

-On May 18, 2017, Richardson was assigned to the Gladiators.
-He earned Second Team All-Arena honors in 2017.
+On May 18, 2017, Richardson was assigned to the Gladiators for this third stint with the team.
+He earned second-team All-Arena honors in 2017.

-Philadelphia Soul (second stint)

-On March 23, 2018, Richardson was assigned to the Soul.
+On March 23, 2018, Richardson was assigned to the Soul again.